tiagosarmento/OpenWeatherMap/README.md

 See full documentation for One Call API: [One Call API documentation](https://openweathermap.org/api/one-call-api)

-This python module processes the One Call Api response, making data available to user.
+This python package processes the One Call Api response, making data available to user.

-For further details refer to [wiki](https://github.com/tiagosarmento/OpenWeatherMap/wiki)
+For further details refer to [wiki](https://github.com/tiagosarmento/pocar/wiki)